compbiomed-unito/MUSE-XAE/README.md

 ![](Images/MUSE_XAE.png)

 MUSE-XAE is a user-friendly tool powered by the robust capabilities of autoencoder neural networks, allowing for the extraction and visualization of mutational signatures present in a tumor catalog.
 MUSE-XAE consists of a hybrid denoising autoencoder with a nonlinear encoder that enables the learning of nonlinear interactions and a linear decoder that ensures interpretability.
-Based on the conducted experiments, MUSE-XAE has proven to be one of the most performant and accurate tools in extracting mutational patterns.
-To delve deeper into its workings, please read the paper
+Based on the experiments, MUSE-XAE has proven to be one of the best performing and accurate tools in extracting mutational signatures.
+To delve deeper into its workings, please read the related paper

 ## Usage